 There are travel restrictions on pets coming to Germany.
 If you have a dog that may be considered a "dangerous breed," contact Baumholder Veterinary Service at 011-49-06371-9464-1200, DSN 314-590-1200 for current information prior to departing the U.S. All pets must have a rabies shot not less than 30 days and no more than 12 months prior to their arrival date.
 In addition, the pet must have a health certificate from a veterinarian that is no more than 10 days old and must be micro-chipped before arriving.

 Family members receive health care at United States Army Health Clinic Baumholder on a space available basis.
 If required specialty care is not available, patients may be referred to Tricare approved Medical Providers on the German Economy.
 All individuals relocating to USAG Rheinland-Pfalz, Baumholder should be aware of this eventuality.

 If you have questions or desire information on grave sites and memorials within Europe, visit the American Battle Monuments Commission.
-For general information on U.S. Army Europe visit the Headquarters U.S. Army Europe's website.
+For general information on U.S. Army Europe visit the Headquarters U.S. Army Europe and Africa's website.